Gzeu/pyautokit/README.md

 ## 🎯 Overview

-PyAutokit is a modular Python toolkit designed to automate common development and operations tasks.
-Each module is standalone, well-documented, tested, and can be used via CLI or programmatically.
+PyAutokit is a modular Python toolkit designed to automate common development and operations tasks. **Each module has a complete CLI** with argparse and can be used programmatically.
+All modules are standalone, well-documented, and tested.

 ## ⚡ Quick Demo